-The eastern foothills of Mount Diablo are one of the most attractive parts of the park.
+The eastern foothills of Mount Diablo are one of the most attractive parts of Mount Diablo State Park.
 The partially-wooded, grassy hills in this quiet, isolated corner of the park are more typical of the East Bay than the chaparral-dominated slopes of the mountain.

 This very scenic loop starts on a ranch road just outside Morgan Territory.
 Cutting through Morgan Territory and entering Mount Diablo State park, the route climbs through the picturesque Riggs Canyon, ending up on a high ridge with superb views of endless rolling hills.
 It then descends through dense woodland.
 There’s a nice mixture of grassland and forest and the trails, although not deserted, are little-used.
 Aside from the suburban road at the beginning of the hike, there’s no sign of development anywhere along the hike, and the entire area is very quiet.
 Most visitors are mountain bikers.

 One of the best things about this hike is that no part of it is grazed by cows.
-The roads and the surrounding grasslands don’t have the worn-out look that heavy grazing produces, and there’s no cow manure on the roads.
+The roads and the surrounding grasslands don’t have the worn-out look that heavy grazing produces, and there’s no cow manure on the roads (although there’s sometimes horse manure).
 Overall this is a very enjoyable and satisfying hike.

 Start on Finley Road.
 There’s no parking at the trailhead, so you have to park about a half-mile down the road, on a wide dirt shoulder at a bend in the road under some huge oak trees.
 The pullout is unmarked but it’s usually easy to find, since on weekends there are always other cars parked there.